2006NodeDev/project-1-rkennedy/README.md

 	username: string, // not null, unique
 	password: string, // not null
 	firstName: string, // not null
-	lastName: string, // not null
+	lastname: string, // not null
 	email: string, // not null
 	role: Role // not null
 }